Your Au pair Visa

 Frequently Asked Visa questions

-• The actual interview at the American Embassy usually only lasts a few minutes, however, the appointment may involve longer waiting times.
-Before your interview, your documents will be checked and your fingerprints taken.
-You will then be asked a few questions.
-You don't have to be nervous, because the questions are not difficult to answer.
+• The interview usually only takes a few minutes, but you might have to wait longer for your appointment.
+Before the interview, your documents will be checked and your fingerprints taken.
+You’ll then be asked a few simple questions.
+Don’t worry - the questions are easy to answer.

-• If you want to make an appointment and the only dates available are after your programme start, you have the possibility to request an emergency appointment.
-In order to activate this function on the embassy's website, you must first schedule a regular appointment (even if you can't make it).
-Only then will you be shown the option to request an emergency appointment.
+• Yes.
+If the only available appointments are after your program start date, you can request an emergency appointment.
+First, schedule a regular appointment on the embassy’s website, even if you can’t make that date.
+Then the option to request an emergency appointment will appear.

-• In theory, you can also apply for a second or even a third working holiday visa for Australia.
-However, in order to be granted the visa again, you have to prove that you have done "specified work" (for at least 3 months for the second visa, and 6 months for the third) in a specific field or industry in a designated regional area of Australia.
-This means that you need to have worked certain jobs, such as farm work, after your stay as an au pair.
-You can find more information on "specified work" on the Department of Home Affair's website.
+• Yes.
+You can apply for a second or even a third Working Holiday Visa.
+To get it you need to show that you have done “specified work” for the required amount of time.
+This means at least three months for the second visa and six months for the third.
+The work has to be in certain fields or industries in approved regional areas of Australia.
+Typical jobs include farm work you do after your time as an au pair.
+You can find more details about “specified work” on the Department of Home Affairs website.

-• The waiting time for an appointment at the U.S. Embassy may vary and can change weekly depending on the number of applications.
-You can check the current waiting times for your city on the website of the U.S. Department of State.
+• The waiting time for an appointment can vary and may change weekly depending on the number of applications.
+You can check the current waiting times for your city on the U.S. Department of State website.